 Classification depends on having both known categories and labeled examples of the categories.
-If there are known categories but no labeled examples, we may be able to do some kind of query, feedback, reinforcement or learning, if we can check guesses about category membership - Rocchio's algorithm takes feedback from a user and learns to classify search results as "relevant" or "not relevant".
+If there are known categories but no labeled examples, we may be able to do some kind of query, feedback, reinforcement or learning, if we can check guesses about category membership (or at least be told "warmer" or "colder").
 But we might not have known classes to start with.
 In these unsupervised situation, one thing we can try to do is to discover categories which are in implicit in the data themselves.
 These categories are called clusters, rather than "classes", and finding them is the subject of clustering or cluster analysis.
 (See Table 1.)

 Even if our data comes to us with class labels attached, it's often wise to be skeptical of their use.
-Official classification schemes are often the end result of a mix of practical experience; intuition; old theories; prejudice; ideas copied from somewhere else; old notions enshrined in forms, databases and software;

-Known classes?
-Class labels Type of learning problem Yes Given for training data Classification; supervised learning Yes Given for some but not all training data Semi-supervised learning Yes Hints/feedback Feedback or reinforcement learning No None Clustering; unsupervised learning compromises among groups which differ in interests, ideas and clout; preferences for simple rules; and people making stuff up because they need something by deadline.
+Official classification schemes are often the end result of a mix of practical experience; intuition; old theories; prejudice; ideas copied from somewhere else; old notions enshrined in forms, databases and software; compromises among groups which differ in interests, ideas and clout; preferences for simple rules; and people making stuff up because they need something by deadline.
 For instance: the threshold for being "overweight", according to official medical statistics, is a body-mass index1 of 25, and "obesity" means a BMI of 30 or more - not because there's a big qualitative difference between a BMI of 29.9 and one of 30.1, but just because they needed some break.
 Moreover, once a scheme gets established, organizational inertia can keep it in place long after whatever relevance it once had has eroded away.
 The Census Bureau set up a classification scheme for different jobs and industries in the 1930s, so that for several decades there was one class of jobs in "electronics", lumping together people making radios or thermostats with the whole computer industry2.
 The point being, even when you have what you are told is a supervised learning problem with labeled data, it can be worth treating it as unsupervised learning problem.
 If the clusters you find match the official classes, that's a sign that the official scheme is actually reasonable and relevant; if they disagree, you have to decide whether to trust the official story or your cluster-finding method.